ministryofjustice/opg-use-an-lpa/scripts/duplicate-accounts/README.md

 ```
 These files are intermediary Athena artifacts and are separate from the final exported JSON dataset.

-### Final Script output
+## Discover duplicates Script output

-The final JSON dataset is uploaded to:
+The final work plan JSON dataset is uploaded to:
 ```
 s3://<bucket>/<prefix>/duplicate-identities-1.json
 s3://<bucket>/<prefix>/duplicate-identities-2.json